tagohd/mono/Outline.md

 	- **James:** But you say you had foresight of this dragon "attack", boy?
 	- **Luke:** Name's Luke, sir.
 And no, sir.
 I only saw it twice.
 In my dreams last night, and again about an hour ago. \[They were already introduced.
 James is just rude.\]
 	- **James \[pinching the bridge of his nose\]:** Out of curiosity, who is your father, Luke?
+		- Why does he ask this?
+Does he already know?
+			- I don't think it really matters.
+Even if Luke did have a father, James would have just made up a slightly different explanation.
+(Well, Luke *does* have a father; he's just gullible.)
 	- **Luke:** Don't have one, sir.
 Sorry.
 	- **James:** You... don't have one?
 	- **Luke:** Yessir.
 My [[Loretta Campbell|Mama]] told me I'm a "virgin birth".